rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-service-proxy/index.md

 }
 ```

-#### Backend services
+##### Backend services

-Using the `deploy-haproxy-backend-services` terraform module, the key-values for HAProxy backend service configuration can be deployed to the Consul key-value store.
+Using the terraform module `deploy-haproxy-backend-services`, the key-values for HAProxy backend service configuration can be deployed to the Consul key-value store.

 {{< more "secondary">}}